 - The COVID-19 vaccine continues to be covered at 100% by the Plan.
 While there is no member cost, the State Health Plan is paying for the administration of the vaccine, so it is important that employees present their ID card.
 The vaccine is currently being paid for by the federal government.

 - The Plan is waiving the cost associated with the testing of COVID-19 regardless of site of service (where you receive the test).
-This waiver as directed by the CARES Act is currently in place until October 18, 2021.
+This waiver as directed by the CARES Act is currently in place until the end of the CARES Act.
 The waiver includes associated deductibles, copayments and coinsurance.
 (Testing and treatment at an out-of-network provider may incur non-reimbursable charges.)

 Please visit the State Health Plan’s website for more information regarding COVID-19 benefits.